 You will be required to select a minimum of 3 and maximum of 4 instruments to complete your qualification.
 Once chosen, the instrument ‘Pods’ will then be added to your individually created pathway in the BAST Learning Zone and comprise videos, articles, information, sound recordings and related research.
-See below for the choice of instruments.

 Introduction to using the Voice & Passive Voice Therapy

 To receive a voice therapy session is a very personal experience.
 Voice-work can also be very beneficial for managing stress and pain if the client uses their own voice.
 We will explore the anatomy & physiology of the vocal mechanism, postural awareness and its relationship with the voice, breath-work, vocal care and voice-work for therapeutic use.
 How to give a treatment using vowel sounds (toning), pitch, vocal techniques and overtone (harmonic) singing.

 Himalayan Bowl Therapy – on and off body

 The Himalayan singing bowls are gentle and nurturing and are therefore very beneficial for people with stress related symptoms as well as those needing deep relaxation.
 We will explore the playing techniques and application of Himalayan singing bowls in depth.
 There is also an on-the-body Himalayan bowl massage which can help relieve muscle tension and pain.